 Music City Sports

-From the gridiron to the power play, Nashville’s professional, college and club sports teams keep fans on the edge of their seats with excitement.
+From the gridiron to the power play, Nashville’s professional, college, and club sports teams keep fans on the edge of their seats with excitement.
 Want to get in the action yourself?
 There are plenty of races, events, golf courses, trails, and more to put you right in the middle of the action.

 league action to Music City, from the first

 National Hockey League: Nashville Predators – Music City has taken to the “Preds” following the team’s debut in the Bridgestone Arena in 1998.
-Nashville has matured into a solid franchise, known for its hard-hitting, never-give-up style of hockey as well as its supportive and boisterous fans.
+Nashville has matured into a solid franchise, known for its hard-hitting, never-give-up style of hockey, as well as its supportive and boisterous fans.